Javaeater/Zendesk-Coding-Challange-2021/README.md

 Please navigate to the github folder using ```cd github ```

-Change the base64 messages in the creds.py file to match the Email, Token, and subdomain.
-Enter this information as a base64 encryped string.

 Run ```Python -m ViewTickets```

 ## Running Tests
 Please navigate to the github folder using ```cd github ```

-Change the base64 messages in the creds.py file to match the Email, Token, and subdomain.
-Enter this information as a base64 encryped string.

 Run ```Python -m test_functions.py```